bevy_app

 pub fn world_mut(&mut self) -> &mut World

-Returns a mutable reference to the World.
+Returns a mutable reference to the main SubApp’s World.
+This is the same as calling app.main_mut().world_mut().

 Source